Regiosen2/Regiosen2.github.io/index.md

 </video>
 http://safegamedevelopment.github.io/juegoFisica/Juegofisica.html

-<p>This was a project made for supporting local schools with phisics education for middleschoolers.
-I worked in this project with 3 other people using Phaser, the objective was to teach the player
+<p>This project was made to support local schools with physics education for middleschoolers.
+I worked in this project with 3 other people using the Phaser framework.
+The objective was to teach the player
 to solve physics problems intuitively, thus reducing the anxiety that numbers may cause on kids learning the subject.</p>
 <p>A short story was also included in the game to retain the attention of kids who might otherwise abandon the game before finishing it.</p>
-<p>The game is only in spanish given that that was the target audience native language</p>
+<p>The game is only in Spanish, given that that was the target audience native language.</p>

 # Robot Artist